The vegetarian "arrabbiata", simple and essential

 NB for this dish use pens but here, in bags request, I used the noodles!

 Chop the garlic and chilli (picture one sees two: one large and tasty - but sweet - and a decidedly spicy!)

-Put the mixture in the pan that will be used both for cooking the sauce to sauté the pasta immediately after draining.
+Put the mince in the pan which will be used both to cook the sauce and to sauté the freshly drained pasta.

-Add the oil and cook over medium heat until the garlic and chilli, taking just color, they have begun to spread their aroma.
+Add the oil and cook over medium heat until the garlic and chilli, just taking color, have begun to spread their aroma.

-this is at the bottom of the passage complicated: We must not let it darken the mixture but immediately proceed with the other ingredients!
+this is basically the most passage complicated: We must not let it darken the mixture but immediately proceed with the other ingredients!